NZ Vaccine Facts

 In early 2020, a new coronavirus (SARS-CoV-2) spread quickly around the world.
 It caused a serious disease called COVID-19, which has since killed over 4 million people.

 To protect those we love, Aotearoa New Zealand went into lockdown.
-We also introduced Alert Levels, traffic light settings, managed borders, contact tracing and started sanitising our hands and wearing face coverings to stay safe.
+We also introduced Alert Levels, traffic light settings, managed borders, contact tracing and started sanitising our hands and wearing face masks to stay safe.

 Getting vaccinated is the next step to gain more protection against the virus, which will lead to more certainty for the future.
 Find out more with NZ Vaccine Facts.

 Learn more about how Aotearoa New Zealand responded to the COVID-19 pandemic, and why getting vaccinated is an important step towards protection from the virus.